-The number of complaints received by the Police Ombudsman's Office includes complaints made by members of the public, matters that have been referred to the Police Ombudsman's Office from other organisations1, and any matter that the Police Ombudsman has decided is in the public interest for him to investigate.
+The number of complaints received by the Police Ombudsman's Office includes complaints made by members of the public, matters that have been referred to the Police Ombudsman's Office from other organisations, and any matter that the Police Ombudsman has decided is in the public interest for him to investigate.

-So far this year (up to the end of December 2015), the Office received over 2,300 complaints.
-This is the fewest number of complaints received during the same time period in each of the previous five years.
-It is 13% fewer complaints than in the comparable time period of last year (Figure 1).
+During 2015/16, the Office received just over 3,000 complaints.
+This is the fewest number of complaints received during the last five years and is a 10% reduction in complaints compared with last year (Figure 1).

-Figure 1: Number of complaints received by the Police Ombudsman's Office, 2010/11 to 2015/16
+Figure 1: Number of complaints received by the Police Ombudsman's Office, 2011/12 to 2015/16

-1 The Police Service of Northern Ireland (PSNI), Public Prosecution Service (PPS), Northern Ireland Policing Board (NIPB) and the Department of Justice (DOJ).
+&lt;sup>1 The Police Service of Northern Ireland (PSNI), Public Prosecution Service (PPS), Northern Ireland Policing Board (NIPB) and the Department of Justice (DOJ).